 Ashura and Muharram of Sunni and Shia

-At the beginning of each Islamic lunar calendar, in various parts of the Muslim world the first ten days are observed as a commemoration of a most horrific and tragic event.
-In places like Iran and Iraq, Muslims stage passion plays, in India and Pakistan, the community organizes huge processions full with tazias, (replicas of the tomb of Husain).
-Shia Muslims relive the story of the first ten days of Muharram that took place in the first century of Islam when the grandson of Prophet Muhammad, Imam Hussein challenged the authority of Yezid, the Umayyad ruler and established the principle that sometimes the goals of life become more important than life itself.
+At the beginning of each Islamic lunar calendar, the first ten days commemorate the most horrific and tragic event in various parts of the Muslim world.
+In places like Iran and Iraq, Muslims stage passion plays.
+In India and Pakistan, the community organizes huge processions full of tazias (replicas of the tomb of Hussain).
+Shia Muslims relive the story of the first ten days of Muharram that took place in the first century of Islam when the grandson of Prophet Muhammad, Imam Hussein, challenged the authority of Yezid.
+The Umayyad ruler established the principle that sometimes life's goals become more important than life itself.

-It is a month of serious reflections for the Muslim world.
+It is a month of severe reflections for the Muslim world.
 While Shia Muslims observe the first ten days as public mourning, the Sunni Muslims evade any overt display of happiness such as weddings, etc., and focus on the fasting of the 10th day of Muharram in memory of the Prophet Moses exodus from Egypt.
 By and large, most of the Sunni Muslim community avoids any explicit connection of that day to the martyrdom of Imam Hussain.
-In fact, in many parts of the world, the month has become a point of conflict between Shia and Sunni.
+In fact, in many parts of the world, the month is a point of conflict between Shia and Sunni.
 Thus, Imam Hussein and his legacy are seen as a sectarian event.

-Shia and Sunni both need to work together to uphold the legacy and sacrifice that the Grandson of Prophet Muhammad, Imam Hussain gave.
-Shias need to look at this observance beyond the passion plays and Sunnis should recognize this historical tragedy beyond a sectarian and political divide.
+Shia and Sunni both need to work together to uphold the legacy and sacrifice that the Grandson of Prophet Muhammad, Imam Hussain, gave.
+Shias need to look at this observance beyond the passion plays, and Sunnis should recognize this historical tragedy beyond a sectarian and political divide.
 All Muslims need to remember Imam Hussein for his commitment to justice as taught by the Quran "...
 Enjoin what is just; forbid what is wrong; bear anything that happens to you steadfastly: these are things to be aspired to."
 (31:17).